agrrh/agrrh.com/technical/pelican.md

 ## Customizing the view

 Feel free to edit the theme static files.
-For example, I did so to enable on-click zoomig for images:
+For example, I did so to enable on-click zoomig for images.

+First, let's tell the browser, that images with `alt=preview` property should be treated as thumbnails.
+We want to make them small:

 **./pelican-themes/pelican-bootstrap3/static/css/style.css**